slate15/sim-batcher/README.md

 This code is written for Python 3 and requires a copy of DDSPF 2016 to run (so it can simulate the games).
 This code requires the Python packages [ahk](https://github.com/spyoungtech/ahk), numpy, and pandas.

+If using Anaconda, the setup for this will be slightly different than in the Quick Setup Guide.
+I am not very familiar with Anaconda, so please let me know if you find a good way to set it up in that environment.
+In the meantime, running the commands listed above in the Anaconda Powershell Prompt seems to work sufficiently well.

 ### Settings

 The settings.py file contains most of the parameters that should remain the same across runs.
 These include: